uw-dims/ansible-dims-playbooks/docs/source/ansible.rst

 Before doing too much writing of Ansible playbooks, you should familiarize yourself with the recommended *best practices* for using Ansible for automating program installation and system configuration tasks in a general, repeatable, and scalable manner.
-Ansible provides recommended `Best Practices`_ guidelines in the the `Ansible Documentation`_, but sometimes these don't go far enough in guiding a new Ansible user.
+Ansible provides recommended `Playbooks Best Practices`_ guidelines in the the `Ansible Documentation`_, but sometimes these don't go far enough in guiding a new Ansible user.